-STOCK BASED COMPENSATION - The Company accounts for compensation related to share based plans by recognizing the grant date fair value of stock options and other equitybased compensation issued to Company employees in Patriot's income statement over the requisite employee service period using the straight-line attribution model.
+STOCK BASED COMPENSATION - The Company accounts for compensation related to share based plans by recognizing the grant date fair value of stock options and other equitybased compensation issued to Company employees over the requisite employee service period using the straight-line attribution model.
 In addition, compensation expense must be recognized for the change in fair value of any awards modified, repurchased or cancelled after the grant date.
 The fair value of each grant is estimated on the date of grant using the Black-Scholes option-pricing model.
 The assumptions used in the model and related impact are discussed in Footnote 6.

-PENSION PLAN - The Company accounts for its pension plan following the requirements of FASB ASC Topic 715, "Compensation - Retirement Benefits", which requires an employer to: (a) recognize in its statement of financial position the funded status of a benefit plan; (b) measure defined benefit plan assets and obligations as of the end of the employer's fiscal year (with limited exceptions); and (c) recognize as a component of other comprehensive income, net of tax, the gains or losses and prior service costs or credits that arise but are not recognized as components of net periodic benefit costs pursuant to prior existing guidance.
+PENSION PLAN - The Company has a defined benefit plan for certain key employees, See note 9 discussion of MSP Plan, and accounts for its pension plan following the requirements of FASB ASC Topic 715, "Compensation - Retirement Benefits", which requires an employer to: (a) recognize in its statement of financial position the funded status of a benefit plan; (b) measure defined benefit plan assets and obligations as of the end of the employer's fiscal year (with limited exceptions); and (c) recognize as a component of other comprehensive income, net of tax, the gains or losses and prior service costs or credits that arise but are not recognized as components of net periodic benefit costs pursuant to prior existing guidance.